It’s an interesting fact that very few of the world’s most successful businesspeople, set out with money or success as their primary target.

 To understand how the most successful and wealthy business owners achieved their success, we need to look at why most business owners struggle.

 You can usually tell pretty quick, when you encounter someone who is primarily in it for the money.
-This makes it very hard for them to succeed.
+It’s extremely unattractive.
+And this makes it very hard for them to succeed.

 Here are some examples we see all the time, which you will recognise instantly: